chungheising/chungheising.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Applied research on institutional investing, governance, and real-world asset infrastructure."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I work at the intersection of institutional capital allocation, governance, and financial infrastructure, with a focus on real-world assets and long-term investment decision-making.
+My work focuses on how capital is allocated, governed, and structured across traditional and emerging financial systems, with particular interest in infrastructure, energy, and tokenized real-world assets.
+This site hosts research notes, publications, and selected speaking and advisory activities.

 Tokenization & real-world assets (RWA)
 Infrastructure & energy finance